 Compliance, Privacy & Ethics

 Start by treating personalization as a privilege, not a default.
-Personalization delivers measurable lift in relevance and engagement, but only when built on explicit consent, minimal data collection, and transparent controls.
+Personalization improves relevance and engagement but only when it is based on clear consent, limited data collection, and transparent controls.
 Practical, privacy-safe personalization follows simple principles: collect only what’s necessary, pseudonymize or hash identifiers, log every access, and give users clear, immediate control over opt-in and opt-out.

 - Pseudonymize identifiers: replace direct PII with hashed or tokenized values to separate identity from behavior.